-In 2016, the NCUA and the Community Development Financial Institutions Fund developed a joint initiative to streamline the qualification and application process for low-income credit unions interested in obtaining the CDFI certification.1 The Office of Credit Union Resources and Expansion administers the qualification process for this initiative.
+In 2016, the NCUA and the Community Development Financial Institutions Fund developed a joint initiative to streamline the qualification and application process for low-income credit unions interested in obtaining the CDFI certification.1 The NCUA’s Office of Credit Union Resources and Expansion (CURE) administers this streamlined qualification process.

-Having the CDFI certification opens a window of opportunity for CDFIs through a variety of programs.
+Through the CDFI Fund, the Treasury Department recognizes specialized financial institutions serving low-income communities that meet a specific set of requirements.2 CDFI-certified credit unions have access to a variety of opportunities.
 For example, a CDFI-certified credit union may apply for technical assistance and competitive financial awards, up to $125,000 and $2 million respectively.
-These awards enable your credit union to finance a wide range of activities—including mortgage lending for first-time homebuyers, flexible underwriting for community facilities, and commercial loans for businesses in low-income areas —that enhance the credit union’s capacity to provide underserved communities with access to safe, higher quality financial services.
-The CDFI certification can also benefit credit unions through other indirect awards and programs.
+These awards enable a credit union to finance a wide range of activities—including mortgage lending for first-time homebuyers, flexible underwriting for community facilities, and commercial loans for businesses in low-income areas —that enhance its capacity to provide underserved communities with access to safe, higher quality financial services.
+CDFI certification can also benefit credit unions through other indirect awards and programs.

-During the qualification process, the NCUA analyzes a credit union’s lending activities, among other indicators.
-This analysis determines whether your credit union is a strong candidate to use the streamlined CDFI certification application.
+Before a credit union can use the streamlined process, the NCUA must analyze various financial performance indicators, including a credit union’s lending activities, to determine whether the credit union is a strong candidate to use the streamlined CDFI certification application.
 To participate in the qualification process, credit unions must provide the NCUA with a defined set of loan information to analyze.
-If the results of your credit union’s analysis satisfy the qualification criteria, then your credit union will be allowed to use the streamlined certification application.
+If the results of the credit union’s analysis satisfy the qualification criteria, then the credit union will be allowed to use the streamlined certification application.
 The NCUA will provide qualified credit unions with the necessary information to complete and submit the streamlined certification application to the CDFI Fund.
-The CDFI Fund is the sole authority of your credit union’s CDFI certification status.
+The CDFI Fund, not the NCUA, determines whether to grant CDFI certification.

 Qualification Process Intake Periods

-The qualification process includes two intake periods throughout the year.
-Credit unions that are interested in participating in this initiative may take part when one of the intake periods is open.
+Credit unions interested in participating in this initiative may take part when an intake period is open.
 Each credit union may only participate once a year.
-The intake periods for the calendar year 2021 are listed in Table 1.
+The intake periods for the calendar year 2021 are:

 Table 1.
 2021 Intake Periods